Roudranil/old-website/content/about.md

 I am Roudranil Das, a first year **MSc.
 Data Science** student at the <span style="color:#5DADE2">**Chennai Mathematical Institute, India**</span> and I did my bachelors in Mathematics from <span style="color:#AED6F1">St. Xavier's College, Kolkata</span>.

-I am primarily interested in the fields of computer vision and reinforcement learning.
+I am interested in the applications of AI/ML in the financial sector.
+Lately I have taken a keen interest in audio signal processing for Machine Learning and application of DL models for audio detection and other use cases.

 Besides, I am also a musician!
 I have been playing the mandolin for the past 5 years.
 Alongside the mandolin, I also play the banjo and melodica.